Are you thinking about starting a side hustle?

 #2 You Need To Treat This Like A Business

 There are two ways to run a side hustle:

 You can do it in your spare time whenever it works best for you or you can run it like a business.

-Once I started taking my business serious I noticed something else:
+Once I started taking my business seriously I noticed something else:

-Everyone else started taking my business serious.
-For a long time I would jump from one side business idea to the next thinking that the more businesses I would have running the more I would earn.
+Everyone else started taking my business seriously.
+For a long time, I would jump from one side business idea to the next thinking that the more businesses I would have running the more I would earn.

-This actually had the reverse affect and I earned less money.
+This actually had the reverse effect and I earned less money.